Bus pass and Northlink ferry vouchers

 If you are a full time volunteer aged 22-25 you are entitled to 1/3 off adult bus travel anywhere in Scotland with a Young Scot Card (Young Scot cards also provide access to discounted rail travel in Scotland).

-Shetland Over 60’s and Disabled residents with a valid National Entitlement Card, and Young Scot Card holders aged 16-18, receive 4 Northlink Ferry Vouchers valid for travel April to March each year.
-The ferry vouchers entitle you to a bunk in a cabin (not exclusive use of the cabin).
+Shetland Over 60’s and Disabled residents with a valid National Entitlement Card, receive concessionary Northlink Ferry Vouchers valid for travel April to March each year.
+The ferry vouchers entitle you to walk on passage and a bunk in a cabin (not exclusive use of the cabin).

 Existing cardholders can use the online service to: